 Year Long Positions

 Following are YEAR LONG positions available for both AmeriCorps and VISTA positions, listed alphabetically by city.
 (If you are interested in part-time or summer 10-week positions, click the links in the left sidebar.)
-VISTA positions begin on July 8, 2019 and AmeriCorps positions begin on September 1, 2019.
+VISTA positions begin on August 19, 2019 and AmeriCorps positions begin on September 3, 2019.
 At the end of each listing is a notation as to whether the position is for AmeriCorps (direct service) or VISTA (indirect service).
-See the schedule on the right for deadlines.
-Positions fill quickly so apply ASAP!

 Greater Gallatin United Way – kidsLINK Afterschool program: Work with Greater Gallatin United Way’s Board of Directors, staff, community partners, and rural site partners to help increase the sustainability and quality of Greater Gallatin Valley United Way’s 32 kidsLINK after school programs in southwest Montana.
 Work to identify and address gaps in service which are particularly experienced by low income children and families to ensure that all children have access to quality out-of-school-time programs.
 (Indirect/VISTA) Apply here!